 - Government statement: Some countries require applicants to further provide a government statement in support of your application.
 When required, please prepare this in advance, as this process could take a few weeks.
 See the Overview Government statements (for MSP) for more information.

 The application procedure

-- You can register for the MSP Nuffic scholarship ONLY via the link at the bottom of this page.
+- You can register for the MSP and OKP Nuffic scholarship ONLY via the link at the bottom of this page.

 - You will complete the registration form and upload the employer statement and a copy of your passport (as well as a government statement, if applicable).
 It is possible to save and continue the application process at a later time.
 You will receive a login code to re-access your form.